PrefectHQ/prefect/docs/guides/deployment/kubernetes.md

         hello()
 ```

-You can run the flow locally with `python hello.py` to verify that it works.
+Run the flow locally with `python hello.py` to verify that it works.
 Note that we use the `tags` context manager to tag the flow run as `local`.
 This step is not required, but does add some helpful metadata.

 ## Define a deployment

-The [`prefect.yaml`](/concepts/deployments/#managing-deployments) file gets used by the `prefect deploy` command to actually deploy our flows.
+The [`prefect.yaml`](/concepts/deployments/#managing-deployments) file is used by the `prefect deploy` command to deploy our flows.
 As a part of that process it will also build and push our image.
 Create a new file named `prefect.yaml` with the following contents: